GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Abstract

 \section{Abstract}

-Communication network engineering in enterprise environments is traditionally a complex, time-consuming, and error-prone manual process.
-Most research on network engineering automation has concentrated on configuration synthesis, often overlooking changes in the physical network topology.
-This paper introduces GeNet, a multimodal co-pilot for enterprise network engineers.
-GeNet is a novel framework that leverages a \acf{LLM} to streamline network design workflows.
-It uses visual and textual modalities to interpret and update network topologies and device configurations based on user intents.
-GeNet was evaluated on enterprise network scenarios adapted from Cisco certification exercises.
-Our results demonstrate GeNet's ability to interpret network topology images accurately, potentially reducing network engineers' efforts and accelerating network design processes in enterprise environments.
-Furthermore, we show the importance of precise topology understanding when handling intents that require modifications to the network's topology.
+Managing communication networks in enterprise environments is complex, time-consuming, and error-prone.
+Research on automating network engineering has mainly focused on configuration synthesis, while changes to the physical network topology are often overlooked.
+In this paper, we introduce \textit{GeNet}, which combines visual and textual information to interpret and modify network topologies and device configurations based on user intents.
+We evaluated \textit{GeNet} using scenarios adapted from Cisco certification exercises relevant to enterprise networks and a series of different topology image variants.
+Our results show that \textit{GeNet} can interpret images of network topologies, including low-quality handwritten ones, which can reduce the workload of network engineers and accelerate the network design process.
+Moreover, \textit{GeNet} demonstrates the ability to handle intents successfully, even with incomplete or varying quality input specifications.